What does a Appliance Repair Technician do?

 How to become a Appliance Repair Technician?

 Becoming an Appliance Repair Technician offers a rewarding career path.
-This profession involves diagnosing and fixing household appliances.
-It requires a mix of technical skills and hands-on experience.
+This job involves fixing and maintaining household appliances.
+It requires a mix of technical skills and problem-solving abilities.
 Follow these steps to start your journey in this field.

 How long does it take to become a Appliance Repair Technician?